 During the City’s fiscal crisis in the 1970s, parks deteriorated significantly.
 As we emerged from years of disinvestment, awareness grew that a public constituency of park supporters was needed in order to advocate for funding for parks.
 Partnerships for Parks started as an organization that could rally that community.
 In addition to building this constituency and getting people involved on the ground, another goal was to improve the way government works with people, to build connections, and help the agency become more responsive to the public.

-I’m interested in broadening the idea of who has input on what common spaces look like.
 AS: That’s really necessary, because the perception persists that the designer or the architect should be the final arbiter of what’s designed and what’s put into the public, and that even though something is designed for the public, the information from the public should be channeled very carefully, if it’s even gathered at all.
 And I think there are a number of design activist movements afoot right now that are working against these notions.
 People Make Parks is a way to involve ordinary people in a meaningful way in making public spaces.

 HA: And the toolkit recognizes the constraints that Parks Department designers face and works within them.
 General problems like budget limitations as well as others that are specific to a particular park.